Supreme Court Could Be Headed To A Major Unraveling Of Public School Funding

 The justices, however, seemed uninterested in that record.

-Chief Justice John Roberts and Justice Samuel Alito compared the exclusion of parochial schools from taxpayers-funded aid programs to unconstitutional discrimination based on race.
+Chief Justice John Roberts and Justice Samuel Alito compared the exclusion of parochial schools from taxpayer-funded aid programs to unconstitutional discrimination based on race.

 That view suggested that Wednesday's case has the potential for much broader public funding of parochial schools.

 It wasn't enough, for instance, that the Montana court treated all private schools the same way, whether they were religious or not.
-As Justice Kagan put it, once the Montana court invalidated the tax subsidy for all private schools, weren't they all "in the same boat?"
+As Justice Elena Kagan put it, once the Montana court invalidated the tax subsidy for all private schools, weren't they all "in the same boat?"

 No, replied lawyer Richard Komer, representing the religious parents.
 He maintained that the no-aid provision in the state constitution is itself a violation of the federal constitution.
 And he also argued that because the state constitution illegally discriminated against religious schools and families, the tax-credit program must be revived.
-In short that the state has no discretion to abolish it.
+In short, that the state has no discretion to abolish it.

 "That would be a radical decision," said Justice Sonia Sotomayor.

-Justice Stepehen Breyer wondered where the plaintiffs' equal-treatment argument would end.
+Justice Stephen Breyer wondered where the plaintiffs' equal-treatment argument would end.
 He noted major school systems spend billions in taxpayer money to fund the public schools.
 "If I decide for you," he asked, would these school systems "have to give proportionate amounts to parochial schools?"

 Deputy Solicitor General Jeffrey Wall, representing the Trump administration, basically answered "yes."